 9. Kumarakom Bird Sanctuary

-The ultimate destination for birdwatchers is the Kumarakom Bird Sanctuary, located at Kumarakom in Kottayam district of Kerala.
+The ultimate destination for birdwatchers is the Kumarakom Bird Sanctuary, located at Kumarakom in the Kottayam district of Kerala.
 The sanctuary is also known as Vembanad Bird Sanctuary as it is erected on the banks of Vembanad Lake.
-Spread across 14 acres of land, the sanctuary was earlier known as Baker’s estate and is home to a large number of migratory birds even from Himalayas and Siberia.
+Located in Kottayam taluk, this breathtaking bird sanctuary in Kerala is the favorite destination for many native and migratory birds.
+Spread across 14 acres of land, the sanctuary was earlier known as Baker’s estate and is home to a large number of migratory birds even from the Himalayas and Siberia.
 From sociable birds to prey birds, birders can see a wide variety of birds including wood beetles, waterfowl, cuckoo, owl, Siberian Cranes, parrots, flycatchers, teal, and larks.

 How to reach Kumarakom Bird Sanctuary?